 - Broken Base: Which one is better?
 Vanilla Sky or Open Your Eyes?
 One of the few cases where the "Foreign Original Vs. Hollywood Remake" debate is pretty legitimate, with solid arguments on both sides.

-Critical Dissonance: Critical reaction was decidedly mixed, almost to the point of Love It or Hate It, but it made over 100 million at the box office and is Crowe's second most successful film.
+- Critical Dissonance: Critical reaction was decidedly mixed, but it made over 100 million at the box office and is Crowe's second most successful film.

-Follow the Leader: Eternal Sunshine of the Spotless Mind, Inception, Sucker Punch, and an army of less successful wannabes all borrow pretty heavily from concepts in Vanilla Sky, but it's rarely acknowledged.
-Inception's Mal is almost beat-for-beat Julianna (the former lover who killed herself because of the lead and is now a malicious and insidious force wrecking the dream world), while the romance in Eternal Sunshine follows many of the same emotional beats as that of Sophia and David.
+- Follow the Leader: Eternal Sunshine of the Spotless Mind, Inception, Sucker Punch, and an army of less successful wannabes all borrow pretty heavily from concepts in Vanilla Sky, but it's rarely acknowledged.
+Inception's Mal is almost beat-for-beat Julianna (the former lover who killed herself because of the lead and is now a malicious and insidious force wrecking the dream world), while Eternal Sunshine is likewise a Genre-Busting blend of romance, science fiction and psychological thriller, the relationship between Joel and Clem following many of the same emotional beats as that of Sophia and David.

-Mood Dissonace: The "Narm" line below may be funny for viewers.
+- Mood Dissonance: The "Narm" line below may be funny for viewers.
 On the other hand, the fact that it's coming out of a clearly unstable woman recklessly driving a speeding car with David in the passenger seat may also produce some other feelings.

 - Narm: "I swallowed your cum, it means something!"